clux/facemaulers/north/neverwinter-end-battle.md

-COULD have this be a cataclysmic event and they would have to battle through the city recover allies, final inspirations find mages at the bottom of halls of justice as they finish off undead allies
+COULD have this be a cataclysmic event and they would have to battle through the city recover allies, final inspirations find mages at the bottom of halls of justice as they finish off undead allies quick potions delivered (heroism to improve to hit, 3 potions of superior heal)

 ## Terrain
 Vertical terrain: castle walls; smaller houses